jelmd/snmp-export/README.md

 - sub OID filter for regex\_extracts, lookups and label regexes.
 - new value type `uptime`: instructs snmp-exporter to convert the value (uptime TimeTicks) to a UNIX timestamp (boot time) -> constant values.
 - automatic removal of leading and trailing whitespaces from PDU values
+- production of always valid UTF-8 strings for DisplayString typed objects
+- auto-indexing to handle objects with buggy MIB definitions
+- ability to force bulkwalks
+- definition of the labelname for automatically inserted labels for non-numeric metric values on module as well as metric scope.
+- enhanced DateAndTime handling.
 - negate the outcome of a match, i.e. replace only if regex does not match.
 - better support for troubleshooting and optimization by OID "annotations"
 - CLI output file option.